-Course and Certificate Information
+Course and Certificate Information For Free Classes

 GNSS technology has become a Land Surveying industry standard and there is an increasing need for Land Surveyors with GNSS technology skills.
 This program will provide students with a fundamental understanding of GNSS technology, Geodesy, field techniques and applications, GNSS data adjustments, processing, and analysis, and map projections.
 The purpose of the program is to provide both current surveyors and those new to the profession the skills and knowledge needed to conduct and process surveying projects in the workplace using GNSS technology.

-- NC.SURV 010 - Principles of GNSS Technology: Presents an overview of the components of the Global Navigation Satellite System (GNSS) system, including: the GNSS satellite constellations, their signal structure; GNSS orbits and tracking networks; GNSS measurements and their properties and error characteristics; absolute and differential positioning; GNSS receivers, their capabilities and limitations, and selecting the proper technique for a specific application.
+- NC.SURV 010 PRINCIPLES OF GNSS TECHNOLOGY: 16.00 hoursPresents an overview of the components of the Global Navigation Satellite System (GNSS) system, including: the GNSS satellite constellations, their signal structure; GNSS orbits and tracking networks; GNSS measurements and their properties and error characteristics; absolute and differential positioning; GNSS receivers, their capabilities and limitations, and selecting the proper technique for a specific application.

 - NC.SURV 015 FUNDAMENTALS OF GEODESY: 16.00 hours Provides an overview of geodesy, examines the fundamental goal of geodesy, and introduces those geodetic concepts useful in better understanding GNSS.
 Topics include geodetic datums and reference systems, satellite geodesy, geodetic quantities and transformation of terrestrial positions.